- Home

 - Where appropriate, science is linked to other subjects.
 For example, when presenting data, there may be a link to maths.

 - Children are assessed continuously throughout a topic by teacher assessment.
-At the end of a topic to gauge their understanding, children take a short assessment.
-This is inputted into O track.

 Impact